Research

 How does the extracellular fluid circulate in the brain parenchyma?

-In 2013 a seminal paper described extracellular fluid may circulate from the perivascular spaces of artieries, through the parenchyma, before exiting the brain, taking waste products with it.
+In 2013 a seminal paper described extracellular fluid may circulate from the perivascular spaces of arteries, through the parenchyma, before exiting the brain, taking waste products with it.
 This circulation system, or 'brain washing' system, was coined the 'glymphatic system', and was proposed to play a role in Alzheimer's disease pathophysiology.
 To answer these questions we work with advanced imaging techniques.
 Most importantly, two-photon microscopy in awake head-fixed mice, in combination with electrophysiology and molecular strategies.

 What are the astrocytic mechanisms involved in cortical spreading depression (CSD) and epilepsy?